 EU looks forward to Biden resetting trans-Atlantic relations

-With a series of initiatives, the 27-nation bloc is seeking to rekindle the decades-old spirit of trans-Atlantic cooperation that has long defined global diplomacy.
+With a series of initiatives, the 27-nation bloc is seeking to rekindle the spirit of cooperation between Washington and Europe that has long defined global diplomacy.
 But the EU also acknowledges that future relations will have to adapt to a multi-polar world where China is an ever bigger player.

 “It is time to reconnect,” European Commission President Ursula von der Leyen said Wednesday.

-The EU is glad to be shedding the Trump years, when the U.S. president was intent on criticizing European allies for cowering under the U.S. defense and security umbrella while seeking economic advantage through subsidies and other trade tactics.
+The EU is glad to be shedding the Trump years.
+The president has often criticized European allies for cowering under the U.S. defense and security umbrella while seeking economic advantage through subsidies and other trade tactics.

+Both sides face major challenges, including beating the coronavirus pandemic and containing climate change.

-During the four years of unraveling trans-Atlantic relations, China and Russia have risen to the fore — creating a multipolar world in which the EU is looking for the strongest partner possible.
+During the four years of unraveling trans-Atlantic relations, China and Russia have gained influence, and the EU is looking for the strongest partner possible.

 When it comes to the coronavirus pandemic, the EU is already calling for the United States to come back to boosting the World Health Organization, which Trump jettisoned earlier this year.

-Trump also pulled Washington from the Paris climate agreement, and the EU is seeking Biden to bring the U.S. back into that fold again too.
+Trump also pulled Washington from the Paris climate agreement, and the EU is seeking for Biden to bring the U.S. back into that fold again, too.

-The EU fully realizes though that its intents might not match reality anytime soon on other issues such a trade conflict over subsidies — highlighted by the longstanding fight between plane construction champions Boeing and Airbus and differences over steel exports.
+However, the EU realizes its intents might not match reality anytime soon on issues such a trade conflict over subsidies — highlighted by the longstanding fight between plane construction champions Boeing and Airbus and differences over steel exports.

-Even if the EU would already love to intensify its outreach before Biden’s inauguration on Jan.
-20, it is still hamstrung by U.S. congressional confirmation hearings, which make it difficult for any talks to already enter into diplomatic detail.
+Even if the EU would love to intensify its outreach before Biden’s inauguration on Jan.
+20, it is still hamstrung by U.S. congressional confirmation hearings, which make it difficult for any talks to get into diplomatic detail.

+The next seven weeks do leave time for Europe to put its own house in order when it comes to reaching out to Washington, and not to squander the opportunity because of internal strife, said Wolfgang Ischinger, a former German ambassador to the U.S. who now runs the annual Munich Security Conference.

+Ischinger referred to a simmering dispute between Germany and France over European defense, a rare clash between the nations that dominate the EU.

 By RAF CASERT